 infinut Math provides complete coverage of the Common Core requirements for Kindergarten to Second grade.

-As part of a NSF SBIR Phase I grant in 2016, infinut's rigorous research pilot showed a large improvement (Cohen's D:1.24, p<.001) in test scores for topics that students completed in the app, playing 30 minutes a week for 3 months.
-Students in the lowest 10th percentile improved the most (by 24 percentile points) as compared to similar students in the control group.
-ELL (English Language Learners) students benefited because the visual and audio cues remove any requirement for reading fluency.
-All students who were behind and used infinut Math caught up to their peers.
+As part of a NSF SBIR Phase I grant in 2016, infinut's rigorous research pilot showed a very large improvement (Cohen's d:1.24, p<.001) in test scores for topics that students completed in the app, playing 30 minutes a week for 3 months.
+This is equivalent to more than 1 year's gain in learning in just 3 months*.
+Students who were behind and used infinut Math caught up to their peers.
+ELL** students benefited because the visual and audio cues remove any requirement for reading fluency.

 |NO ADS - EVER|